dstrickl7/inventory-tracker/README.md

 - CRUD with PHP and MySQL
 - Creating and manipulating MySQL tables
 - Inserting JSON data into MySQL tables
+- Testing GET and POST requests with Postman

 ```js